No photo of Brian Heaphy

 As well as the above, I have organised and provided training and capacity building workshops and events for the Realities node of the ESRC National Centre for Research Methods.

-As a previous Head of Sociology, I worked with colleagues on initiatives to build further the dynamic teaching and research culture of Sociology at Manchester.
+Previously, as Head of Sociology, I worked with colleagues on initiatives to build further the dynamic teaching and research culture of Sociology at Manchester.
 As the previous Director Research in the School of Social sciences, which includes, Econonomics, Politics, Philosophy, Social Anthropolgy, Social Statistics and Sociology I worked with colleagues to further develop the excellent research culture of the School.
-As Head of School I am currently working with the new Director of Research and other colleagues to contuinue this.
+I have recently stepped down from a 5 year stint as Head of School and Vice Dean and am on research leave.

 Research interests